Jewish Museum Milwaukee: Sara Spira postcards

 Presented with Stitching Histories from the Holocaust is a series of postal cards written by Sara Spira, a Polish-German Jewish woman who perished in the Holocaust.
 Spira lived in Leipzig, Germany for some time in the early interwar period.
 She lived in Leipzig with her husband Max until his death in 1920.
 While living in Leipzig, the couple's only child, a daughter named Mary, was born in 1918.
 After her husband's death, Spira made a living operating a dry goods store.

 Spira left Leipzig for Gorlice, Poland sometime before the outbreak of World War II, in the mid to late 1930s.

 Spira was deported from Germany to the Gorlice Ghetto in Poland from where she continued to write a series of postcards to her daughter who had emigrated to Wisconsin in 1938, until Spira perished in the holocaust.

 The postcards written by Spira have also been used as examples of the experience of a specific individual experiencing the Holocaust in a course taught at the University of Wisconsin.

+Degenerate!
+Hitler's War on Modern Art

+Running from February 24 to June 4 2023, this exhibit talks about the war on degenerate art by Adolf Hitler and the Nazi Party, featuring many pieces of art that were confiscated and condemned under Nazi Germany and the campaign to discredit modernist art through an exhibition.